 Cleaning a Vehicle Infested with Mice

-If your car has been infested by mice, it is important to car it thoroughly to sanitize the area and make sure they do not return.
+If your car has been infested with mice, it is important to clean it thoroughly to sanitize the area and make sure they do not return.
 Here are a few steps to clean the areas.

 - Protect yourself appropriately by wearing gloves and open the windows or doors to ensure there is adequate ventilation.

 - Spread a mixture of water and bleach over the infested area.
 The mixture should be in the ratio of 400 ml of bleach for a gallon of water.
 You can use a cloth or spray bottle to distribute the mix depending on the areas you are cleaning.